-- Grease a 2 cm-deep, 20cm x 30cm (base) baking tray pan with some olive oil.
+- Grease a 2-cm deep, 20cm x 30cm (base) baking tray pan with some coconut oil.
 Line with baking paper, leaving a small overhang on all sides.
-The oil will soak through making the paper easier to mould to the tray.
+The oil will soak through, making the paper easier to mould to the tray.

-- Dissolve coconut oil, malt syrup and vanilla extract and whisk together until well incorporated, set aside.
+- Melt coconut oil and combine with malt syrup and vanilla extract.
+Whisk together until well incorporated, set aside.
 Measure out tapioca flour and almond meal.

 - When the sponge cake has cooled down, trim the edges off and cut into 4 equal strips.

-- To make chocolate icing, combine coconut oil, cocoa, vanilla, coconut milk and rice syrup in a pot and place over medium heat.
+- To make the chocolate icing, combine the coconut oil, cocoa, vanilla, coconut milk and rice syrup in a pot and place over medium heat.
 Whisk over heat for 20-30 seconds, then transfer to a bowl and whisk vigorously for a minute, until well blender and smooth.

-- Spread a thin layer of chocolate icing on one side of the sponge cake strips.
-It’ll look like Vegemite toast :) Stick each two strips into one, chocolate sides in, forming two double-layer strips.
+- Spread a thin layer of the chocolate icing sauce on one side of the sponge cake strips.
+It will look like a Vegemite toast :) Stick two of the strips to the other two, chocolate sides in, forming two double-layer strips.
 Cut these strips into equal lamington pieces – as small or as big as you like.

-- In this final stage, you have to work pretty fast as the icing will start to harden a little.
-If the icing starts to set, add 1-2 tablespoons of hot water and whisk through again.
-Using two forks, dip and coat lamington squares with a thin layer of chocolate icing and then dip and roll in coconut.
+- At this final stage you have to work pretty fast as the icing will start to firm a little.
+If the icing starts to set, add 1-2 tablespoons of hot water and whisk it through again.
+Using two forks, dip and coat the lamington squares in a thin layer of chocolate icing and then dip and roll them in the coconut.
 Set aside on a wire rack.

 - Refrigerate for 10 minutes, then remove and stand at room temperature for 1-2 hours before serving.
 Store in an air-tight container, placed on some baking paper, for a few days.
 You can store in the fridge but they will firm up, which is what you might need if it’s too hot.